projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Number of Chip Selects Request
 """""""""""""""""""""""""""""""""""""""""""""""""""

-The Greybus SPI number of chip selects request contains no data beyond the SPI message header.
+The Greybus SPI number of chip selects request message has no payload.

 Greybus SPI Protocol Number of Chip Selects Response
 """"""""""""""""""""""""""""""""""""""""""""""""""""